dr-yst/org-x/dev-docs/activeContext.md

 - Svelte 5's runes system offers better state management but requires adjustments to testing strategies
 - Date formatting and filtering logic can be implemented efficiently in the frontend
 - Tailwind CSS configuration needs careful management with custom theme variables
+- Testing Svelte 5 components requires specific JSDOM configuration and updated selectors
+- The HeadlinesList component needs to handle different title formats (string or object) from the Rust backend
+- Some overlapping fields in the Rust type definitions could be consolidated for better maintainability

 ### Difficulties and Solutions
 - Challenge: Determining the appropriate MVP scope